 Air fried hot dogs are quick, easy, and mess-free.
 There's no hassle in firing up the grill or waiting for a pot of water to boil.
 They make a quick weekday lunch or weeknight meal, and are a delicious alternative to grilling when your barbecue gets rained out.
 And yes- they taste just like a grilled hot dog!

 Are you wondering, can you air fry hot dogs and still get that lightly charred greatness that comes with grilling?
 Is it worth skipping the grill?
 Will they look and taste like a grilled hot dog?

 It's fair to assume that some foods are enjoyed best when cooked with a certain technique, and hot dogs are one of those.
-There is something nostalgic about a perfectly grilled, juicy hot dog drizzled with relish, ketchup, or mustard.
+There is something nostalgic about a perfectly grilled, juicy hot dog drizzled with relish, ketchup, mustard and a side of this keto coleslaw recipe.
 Maybe it reminds you of summer evenings at the ballpark or family barbecues spent by the pool as a child.
 A backyard barbecue isn't the same without hot dogs.

 How To Air Fry Hot Dogs

 There are no tricks to cooking hot dogs in the air fryer.

 - Preheat the air fryer to 380 degrees Fahrenheit (if yours has a preheating stage).
 Cut 3-4 slits in the hot dogs and place them in the basket or on the tray without touching.